Skip to content

 Markdown Docs: N structs ⇒ 1 file

 The MarkdownDocs example is the clearest demonstration of codegen’s grouping capability.
-It consolidates every annotated C++ struct, regardless of which header it lives in, into a single api-reference.md file.
+It consolidates every annotated C++ struct, regardless of which header it lives in, into a single api-reference.md.
 No post-processing.
 No shell script.
 The engine handles the fan-in.

 Given a codebase with annotated structs across multiple headers, the rule produces one file: